Computer Simulation of Liquids

 - PX428 MPhys Laboratory (simulation experiments)

-- NM1 Monte Carlo and molecular dynamics (graduate module for MPAGS)
+- Monte Carlo and molecular dynamics (a postgraduate module)

-Inspired by my cheesy pun "How do you solve a problem like Fourier" in the Maths Methods module, two of our students, Benjamin T. Milnes and Angharad le Duc, have written the lyrics and performed this wonderful song on the subject!
+Inspired by my cheesy pun "How do you solve a problem like Fourier" in the Maths Methods module, two of our students, Benjamin T. Milnes and Angharad le Duc, wrote the lyrics and performed this wonderful song on the subject!